-Bruce Willis, cinematic features, G.I.Joe, G.I.Joe - Retaliation, G.I.Joe - The Rise of my Anger, G.I.Joe - The Rise of the Cobra, heroes, logical mistakes, make-up artists, military, movie, review, ridiculous, sexism, twitter, women in the military
+Bruce Willis, cinematic features, G.I.Joe, G.I.Joe - Retaliation, G.I.Joe - The Rise of my Anger, G.I.Joe - The Rise of the Cobra, heroes, make-up artists, military, movie, review, ridiculous, sexism, twitter, women in the military

 When I saw this movie, I was still in high school and I loved it.
 I thought it was the shit.
 Last night, however, when I re-watched it with my mom, oh, the loathing!
 It grew as the movie prolonged and I began to hate it with every fiber of my being.
 Here are some tweets I sent out to introduce you to what I’m going get at here: